OWASP/AppSecEurope2018/london/venue.md

 <section markdown="1">
 ## {{page.title}}

-The OWASP AppSec Europe 2018 will be hosted at the <a href="https://qeiicentre.london">The Queen Elizabeth II Centre (QEII)</a>, London, England.
+The OWASP AppSec Europe 2018 will be hosted at <a href="https://qeiicentre.london">the Queen Elizabeth II Centre (QEII)</a>, London, England.

 </section>